Cuonglearning/GTAIV_InventoryMod/README.md

 ## Important notes
 -  All item use can be canceled by several actions like jump, shoot, ...
+-  Game is paused when inventory is opened so that you can easily choose which item to use, but shop item is not
 -  Looting Can Attract Police Attention: You get 1 star wanted level when looting npc near a cop
 -  Inventory Limits Matter: Even if you find loot, items cannot be collected if inventory is full
 -  Death Penalties: Death reduces 50 health core and focus core, also remove golden health core effect